SmartBear/swaggerhub-cli/README.md

 ## `swaggerhub integration:execute`

-executes an integation for the given API.
+executes an integration for the given API.

 ```
 USAGE